VickoT/FamilyDash/README.md

   These scripts are executed via `crontab` on a schedule appropriate to the data source (e.g. once per day for Tibber, every 15 minutes for weather, etc).

 - In `app.py`, each output component (e.g. a graph or text box) has its own Dash callback that reads from the corresponding file in `data/` and updates the component.

 - Each callback is triggered by a dedicated `dcc.Interval` component, allowing different parts of the dashboard to update at different rates (e.g. Tibber prices every hour, Google Calendar every 5 minutes).

+WHAT I HAVE DONE:
+* create a crontab container to fetch data from APIs
+I NEED TO set up callbacks to update the dashboard app